ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

 ## MEMORY
 - stack is smaller than heap, and bytes constantly resused, thus almost always on CPU cache, making it fast
 ### MAJOR TYPES
+- text - where the program itself is stored
 - static - initialized at program start, released when program ends, global scope generally
     - compile time allocation
 - automatic - initialized at start of block of code, and automatically removed at end